tylerneylon/dbgcheck/readme.md

 This performs the same checks as `dbgcheck__ptr`, and also checks that the given `ptr` - which is expected to be a root pointer - has at least `size` room allocated in it.
-This is a great check to perform before a function that may perform buffer overflows if used incorrectly; for
+This is a great check to perform before a function that may cause a buffer overflow if used incorrectly; for
 example:

-    size_t buf_size = a_size;
     dbgcheck__ptr_size(dst_ptr, "dst str", buf_size);
     strncpy(dst_ptr, src_ptr, buf_size);